traceannwhite/mintandmagicshoppe-project/README.md

 ## Code Snippet

 Use this section to include a brief code snippet of functionality that you are proud of and a brief description.
 Code snippet should not be greater than 10 lines of code.

-The below code is how the leaderboard is populated.
-The shorter the name, the more dots are added between the name and score.
-The font size is set progressively smaller for each entry.

 - TBD